squat/kilo/docs/annotations.md

 In these scenarios, the nodes behind NAT can send packets to the nodes outside of the NATed network, however the outside nodes can only send packets into the NATed network as long as the NAT mapping remains valid.
 In order for a node behind NAT to receive packets from nodes outside of the NATed network, it must maintain the NAT mapping by regularly sending packets to those nodes, ie by sending _keepalives_.
 The frequency of emission of these keepalive packets can be controlled by setting the persistent-keepalive annotation on the node behind NAT.
-The annotated node will use the specified value will as the persistent-keepalive interval for all of its peers.
+The annotated node will use the specified value as the persistent-keepalive interval for all of its peers.
 For more background, [see the WireGuard documentation on NAT and firewall traversal](https://www.wireguard.com/quickstart/#nat-and-firewall-traversal-persistence).

 ### allowed-location-ips